How to grow camellias

 How to propagate camellias

-If you’re looking to make more of your favourite camellia plant, they can be propagated by taking semi-ripe cuttings, hardwood cuttings, layering and grafting.
-Although camellias do sometimes produce seed, they're hard to germinate, take years to mature and won’t breed true.
+Camellias can be propagated by taking semi-ripe cuttings, hardwood cuttings, layering and grafting.
+Although they do sometimes produce seed, they're hard to germinate, take years to mature and won’t breed true.

-Camellia flower blight is caused by a fungus, Coborinia camelliae.
+Brown patches on petals are caused by camellia flower blight, Coborinia camelliae.
 Although the effects are similar to frost damage, with blight, the whole flower is affected, with flecks on the petals, and they will drop early.
-There's no chemical solution, so to control, remove any affected blooms as quickly as possible and any dead leaves and debris from the base of the plant.
-Burn to prevent further contamination – do not add to the compost heap.
+There's no chemical solution so remove any affected blooms as quickly as possible and clear away any dead leaves and debris from the base of the plant.
+Bin or burn them to prevent further contamination – do not add to the compost heap.

-Chlorosis causes the leaves of camellias to turn yellow and drop.
+Yellowing leaves are caused by lime-induced chlorosis.
 It's due to high alkalinity in the soil and means the plant isn't getting enough iron.
 If your camellia is in a pot, repot into fresh ericaceous compost and give the plant a feed with ericaceous plant food.
 If it's in the ground, add a layer of leaf mould, composted bracken or composted pine needles and treat with a product that contains chelated iron or sequestered iron.

 Watch our Quick Tips video with Kevin Smith, who explains why camellia leaves can become sticky:

 A lack of flowers in spring can be caused by poor growing conditions the previous summer, when the flower buds are formed.
 Drought can prevent bud formation, so be sure to water well in summer.
 Feed with an ericaceous fertiliser and mulch to keep the roots moist.
 Here, Alan Titchmarsh explains why your camellia might not be flowering and what you can do to encourage flowers:

 - Buying a camellia in flower lets you choose exactly the colour you want

 - Make sure you have the right soil conditions before buying – take a soil pH test if you are unsure